 The longer term consequences of these different thought patterns are critical to note.
 In time (in truth, not much time), those who offer products where considerations of money are central develop a mental frame where all forms of production come to be viewed within the same "objective," dehumanized perspective.
-It is integers which count, not help.
 Further, given the importance which "making a living" assumes in modern societies, it is hardly unusual for someone who focuses on money-making in the economic arena to transpose that mode of seeing into a "philosophy of life" where almost all issues and relationships come to be viewed through the same calculating lens. ("What's in it for me?")
-In contrast, those who make their living creating and offering products designed to satisfy the real needs of living, breathing human beings have a tendency to humanize not only their economic doings but are also likely to transpose that modality into a general view of the world and their responsibilities in it.
-The result, Ruskin would say, is that, when we meet people of this lastmentioned type, we can be pretty well assured that they will be kind and trustworthy; traits which quickly put us at ease.
+In contrast, those who make their living creating and offering products designed to satisfy the real needs of living, breathing human beings have a tendency to humanize not only their economic doings but also are likely to transpose that modality into a general view of the world and their responsibilities in it.
+The result, Ruskin would say, is that, when we meet people of this last-mentioned type, we can be pretty well assured that they will be helpful, kind, and trustworthy; all traits which quickly put us at ease.
 When we encounter those who operate primarily within the money-first framework, however, not only are they unlikely to manifest the excellent traits just mentioned, they are also likely to put us into a state where anxiety and worry predominate.
 While all such effects are incalculable, it should be clear that, in almost all situations we might imagine, folks of the former sort create, as a matter of unconscious course, trust and ease, while those of the latter description generate disease and jaundiced glances.
-(Recall, if you remember your David Copperfield, in the first category, Ham; in the second, Uriah Heep.)